 Water tables are not cheap, a pain to store if like up you have short warm months, and for people in smaller houses, condos and apartments bulky even if they are being used.
 So this is an easy and fun way to play with water with simple toys and tools that can be used for other things as well.
+You can make this cheap water table for kids in minutes for only a few bucks.
 The bike helmet is optional.

 - There aren’t many steps other than play outside, or place some towels down around it as well as have some handy if you are playing inside.

 - For more fun add ice cubes and/or bath toys.

 - If you are doing this outside after your child has had enough, water your plants, grass and flowers!

 Books About Water